 Working with teenagers has always been challenging and, today, the generation gap between “adults” and “teenagers” seems to be even bigger.
 Educators often struggle to understand teenagers’ real needs and to respond to them.
-In educational environments, teenagers’ attitude towards learning sometimes hinders the progress of learning activities, and teachers might have a hard time reaching consensus with pupils as for learning goals and methods.
+In educational environments, teenagers’ attitude toward learning sometimes hinders the progress of learning activities, and teachers might have a hard time reaching a consensus with pupils regarding learning goals and methods.

 In addition, this course will provide an overview of digital resources and 21st-century media to be used in and outside the classroom, which can facilitate learning and make it more enjoyable.

-By the end of this training, participants will feel more confident in tackling students’ needs, effectively directing them towards learning goals, managing strategies, as well tools, methods, lesson plans, and activities that aim at creating a meaningful learning experience for their teenage pupils.
+By the end of this training, participants will feel more confident in tackling students’ needs, effectively directing them toward learning goals, and managing strategies, as well as tools, methods, lesson plans, and activities that aim at creating a meaningful learning experience for their teenage pupils.

 The course will help the participants to:

 - Better understand and identify the specifics of teenage learners (some psychological background and its effect on teens’ needs and approaches to learning);

 - Find strategies to set up/create a successful learning environment;

 - Design courses, choose and/or develop materials taking into consideration the traits and interests of this special age group;